tweag/rules_img/HACKING.md

 ### IDE Not Finding Dependencies

 1. Ensure you're using the correct GOPACKAGESDRIVER
-2. Run `bazel build //...` to generate all outputs
+2. Run `bazel build //...` and `bazel build @rules_img_tool//...` to generate all outputs
+3. Make sure your IDE is pointed at the `src/` directory for Go development
-3. Restart your IDE/language server
+4. Restart your IDE/language server

 ## Getting Help